-Northern States Power Company-Wisconsin (NSPW or Licensee) d/b/a Xcel Energy currently operates the Gile Flowage Storage Reservoir Project (Gile Flowage or Project) (FERC Docket No. UL20-1-000) under a permit issued by the Public Service Commission of Wisconsin.
+Northern States Power Company, a Wisconsin Corporation (NSPW or Licensee) currently operates the Gile Flowage Storage Reservoir Project (Gile Flowage or Project) (FERC Docket No. 15055) under a permit issued by the Public Service Commission of Wisconsin.
 The purpose of the Project is to augment flow in the West Fork of the Montreal River during low flow periods for hydroelectric generation at its two downstream projects, the Saxon Falls Project (Saxon Falls) and the Superior Falls Project (Superior Falls).
 Both downstream projects are licensed by the Federal Energy Regulatory Commission (FERC or Commission).

 On December 30, 2019, NSPW filed a Preliminary Application Document (PAD) and Notice of Intent (NOI) to relicense both Saxon Falls and Superior Falls.
 Subsequent to FERC’s review of the PAD, they requested additional information regarding the generation benefits that the two downstream projects receive from the Gile Flowage.
 NSPW provided a downstream benefits analysis for the Gile Flowage to the Commission on February 22, 2020.
 Upon reviewing the analysis, FERC determined that Gile Flowage provides a significant contribution to generation at both downstream projects.
 Consequently, the Commission issued an order on August 19, 2020 determining that the Gile Flowage Storage Reservoir Project is required to be licensed by the Commission.
-NSPW is beginning the licensing process by submittal of a NOI and PAD to the FERC no later than November 17, 2020.
+NSPW began the licensing process by submittal of a NOI and PAD to the FERC on November 16, 2020.

 NSPW owns the lands containing Project facilities including the dam, reservoir and the majority of shoreline areas to elevation 1490.0 feet NGVD.
 Submerged lands are either owned in fee title or flowage rights have been obtained for them.